AssemblyScript/assemblyscript/lib/loader/README.md

   **__getFloat64Array**(ptr: `number`): `Float64Array`

 * **__getArrayView**(ptr: `number`): `TypedArray`<br />
   Gets a live view on the values of an array in the module's memory.
-Infers the array type from RTTI.
+Infers the array type from RTTI. `ptr` must not be zero.

   This differs from `__getArray` in that the data isn't copied but remains *live* in both directions.
 That's faster but also unsafe because if the array grows or becomes released, the view will no longer represent the correct memory region and modifying its values in this state will most likely corrupt memory.
 Use, but use with care.